Predeclared in Source §3 Non-Det

 stream_ref(xs, n) → {value}

 Returns the element of stream xs at position n, where the first element has index 0.
-Iterative process; time: O(n), space: O(1), where n is the length of xs.
+Iterative process.
 Lazy?
 Sort-of: stream_ref only forces the computation of the first n elements, and leaves the rest of the stream untouched.

 Parameters: